ArnaudHalvick/e-commerce-mern-stack-improved/admin/src/pages/listProduct/README.md

 ### UI Components

 - **ListProductTable**: Displays products with sorting and action buttons
+- **Reusable Components**:
-- **ProductEditModal**: Reusable component from /components/productEditModal for updating product information
+  - ProductEditModal from `/components/productEditModal` for updating product information
+  - ImageGallery from `/components/imageGallery` for managing product images

 ## Dependencies